Reach Parent Group

 GET INVOLVED!

 Advocacy is an important part of ensuring that your child is provided the best learning environment based on their learning abilities.
-The National Association for Gifted Children is an excellent advocacy resource for working with your teachers, school, administration and/or congressman.
+The National Association for Gifted Children is an excellent advocacy resource for working with your teachers, school, administration, and/or congressman.

 The federal government plays a small role in gifted education policies and funding.
 Decisions are made at the state level, which then requires localities to follow the state’s guidelines on identification and programming, or allows localities to make independent decisions about gifted education.
 Each state, and, in some states, each district or school will have differing policies and practices related to advanced learners - The Illinois Association for Gifted Children has information on advocacy at the state level.